 “Deal with believer’s baptism itself before you would try to deal with a marginal issue in believer’s baptism.”

 As Baptists, we believe that before Jesus inaugurated the new covenant in his blood, the people of God were identified through a physical line of Jewishness.
 Therefore, it was fitting that the sign belonging to this people — the sign of the covenant belonging to this people — was given to their physical children, the Jews.
 And that sign was circumcision.
 But with the new covenant, God’s saving focus is no longer on any ethnic group, but is essentially defined by identification with Jesus, the Christ, through faith.
 And, thus, the new sign of this new covenant is no longer circumcision, but baptism, and it is no longer given to physical descendants, but to spiritual descendants — that is, to those who have faith.
 That is the fundamental picture of believer’s baptism.

 Two Baptism Texts

 Here are two texts for people to think about.
-First Peter 3:21: “Baptism, which corresponds to this” — the flood — “now saves you.”
+First in 1 Peter 3:21, “Baptism, which corresponds to this” — the flood — “now saves you.”
 That sounds kind of dangerous.
 It sounds like baptismal regeneration.
 But listen: It saves you “not as a removal of dirt from the body” — so I am not talking about saving you by the effectiveness of the water — “but as an appeal to God for a good conscience, through the resurrection of Jesus Christ.”

 “Believer’s baptism is a conscience act of the candidate and, hence, we don’t do it to infants or children who can’t make that appeal.”